futuregrid/manual/doc/source/hpc.rst

-To run any jobs on resources within FutureGrid HPC partitions (single core, OpenMP or MPI jobs), users must use the job scheduler and a job submission script.
+To run any jobs on resources within FutureGrid HPC services (single core, OpenMP or MPI jobs), users must use the job scheduler and a job submission script.
 Users should NOT run jobs on the login or headnodes.
 On FutureGrid machines, the job scheduler is the Torque (a variant of